The Hegelian Dialectic and the poststructuralists

 Suspicion of Hegel

 Poststructuralists found Hegel’s technique of dialectical arguments charming, even seductive, due to their gift of demonstrating the incoherence of particular concepts.
 But more importantly, the Absolute of Hegel was an omen about how the critique of philosophy is little more than the latest pretender to the throne of supreme cognitive authority.
-Hippolyte interpreted Hegel as saying that the discourse of philosophy contains the critique of philosophy within itself.
-Foucault realized this and cautioned that “we have to determine to which (our) anti-Hegelianism is possibly one of his tricks directed against us at the end of which he stands, motionless, waiting for us.”
+Jean Hyppolite interpreted Hegel as saying that the discourse of philosophy contains the critique of philosophy within itself.
+Michel Foucault realized this and cautioned that “we have to determine to which (our) anti-Hegelianism is possibly one of his tricks directed against us at the end of which he stands, motionless, waiting for us.”
 (Archaeology of Knowledge, p.
-235) Derrida claims différance “must sign the point at which one breaks with the system of the Aufhebung and with speculative dialectics.”
+235) Jacques Derrida claims différance “must sign the point at which one breaks with the system of the Aufhebung and with speculative dialectics.”
 (Positions, p.
 44)

 Judith Butler on Hegel’s French reception

-The coherence of the self-identical Hegelian subject has been disintegrated by two generations of 20th century french thinkers, from the 30′s to the 60′s.
-Yet the Hegelian subject is not what the French describe, which is not a self-identical subject that travels smugly from one ontological place to another, for it is its travels, and is every place in which it finds itself.
+Butler’s work, Subjects of Desire is an insightful genealogy of the Hegel reception in 20th century France.
+The coherence of the self-identical Hegelian subject has been disintegrated by two generations of 20th century French thinkers, from the thirties to the sixties.
+Yet the Hegelian subject is not what the French describe, which is not a self-identical subject that travels smugly from one ontological place to another, for it IS its travels, and is every place in which it finds itself.

 They attempt to evade the Hegelian dialectic as a philosophical black hole by rejecting the “romantic postulation of the dialectical unity of opposites” as something untenable in the context of the poststructuralist formulations of language as an open-ended field of potential meanings where difference, not unity, is emphasized, which means the freedom of interpretation is emphasized over closure, finitude, and etc.

-But Butler insists the rejection or negation of Hegel enacts a philosophical move which is in itself dialectical and implictly a Hegelian move.
+But Butler insists the rejection or negation of Hegel enacts a philosophical move which is in itself dialectical and implicitly a Hegelian move.
 In order to refute the dialectic one deploys a dialectical mode of reasoning.
-An argument against the logic of the dialectic will only be its own antithesis, which will in turn yeild a new synthesis that transcends the initial thesis and the antithesis.
+An argument against the logic of the dialectic will only be its own antithesis, which will in turn yield a new synthesis that transcends the initial thesis and the antithesis.
 Therefore, Hegel’s dialectical logic is a cannibal of philosophy, since it gobbles up the opposition by transforming them into antitheses.

 By leaving the final meaning of his text within the unsaid relations between the two columns, Derrida eludes Hegel and places himself outside his own discussions of Hegel.
 A self-styled “purest of the bastards?”
 Say it with me.

-No wonder!
+No wonder! 🙂